Pu-ck/shin-login/README.md

 # shin-login
 Automate Genshin Impact Daily Check-In

 Simple Python script for Windows to automate and remind receiving Genshin Impact Daily Rewards.
-Creates the .bat file in startup folder in order to run itself in background and automatically opens the chosen browser at designated time, filling in the credentials - the CAPTCHA must be resolved manually.
+Creates the .bat file in startup folder in order to run itself in background and automatically open the chosen browser everyday at designated time, filling in the credentials - the CAPTCHA must be resolved manually.
 Config.ini content:
 - login
 - password
 - browser: Chrome, Firefox, Opera or Edge (requires manually downloaded webdriver)